pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 Given the long history of this topic, the naming of the dtypes is a difficult topic.

-In the first place, we need to acknowledge that most users should not need to use storage-specific options.
+In the first place, it should be acknowledged that most users should not need to use storage-specific options.
 Users are expected to specify `pd.StringDtype()` or `"string"`, and that will give them their default string dtype (which depends on whether PyArrow is installed or not).